-- Soft soldering (below 400 °C) can be advantageous e.g. in electronics for avoiding the damage of components, but is obviously not applicable to parts which need to withstand high temperatures.
+- Soft soldering (below 400 °C) can be advantageous e.g. in electronics for avoiding the damage to components, but is obviously not applicable to parts which need to withstand high temperatures.
 One often requires some kind of flux material, which may be applied together with the solder or separately.
 The required laser power is normally between 30 W and 100 W.

-- Hard soldering (e.g. at 500–600 °C), often done with multi-kilowatt laser powers applied to spots with a few millimeters diameter, can produce mechanically more stable connections and often works without a flux.
+- Hard soldering (e.g. at 500–600 °C), often done with multi-kilowatt laser powers applied to spots with a few millimeters' diameter, can produce mechanically more stable connections and often works without a flux.
 It is often done with silver-based solders, then also called silver soldering.

 - High-temperature soldering processes are applied to ceramics, for example.